microcoder-py/example-tfx-pipeline-text-classifier/README.md

 Defining how to run the training session, including parallelisation, data ingestion options etc can be done by modifying the ``trainer_file.py`` module

 ## Execution
-After adding all the global variables, and downloading data, creating directories for each requirement, just run the file ``pipeline.py``
+After adding all the global variables, and downloading data, creating directories for each requirement, just run the file ``pipeline.py`` with the command

+``python3 pipeline.py``

 It will automatically trigger the pipeline execution